-different contributions to the CO adsorption energy (CO binding energy, deformation energies, and change in interface energy) upon CO adsorption on the model systems with a fully oxidized ZrO2 support or on a partly reduced support including a single surface O-vacancy in deeper layers underneath the Ru nanorod are illustrated in Figure 14.
-Here it should be noted that for an O-vacancy at the (iv) site (indicated by the orange bar), the CO adsorbed at the edge site of the top layer (bridge site between 7a and 8a) will relax to the hollow site formed by 5a, 7a, and 8a Ru atoms, and CO adsorbed on the middle layer site (Ru-5a) will relax to a bridge site between 1a and 5a (Table S6).
-For adsorption on the interface (ii) site, the presence of an Ovacancy on the ii site causes the adsorbed CO to relax from the initial bridge site (Ru-2a, Ru-6a) to a bridge site formed by the Ru-2a and Ru-3a atoms.
-Furthermore, in this case, CO adsorption also causes a spontaneous migration of the Ovacancy from the ii site to the 2i site, where it is stabilized by interaction with the Ru nanorod.
+Finally, we calculated the influence of O-vacancies in deeper layers underneath the Ru nanorod on the CO adsorption strength, using the same positions of the O-vacancies and adsorption sites as before (see section 3.1.3).
+The resulting CO adsorption energies are summarized in Figure 14a.
+When an O-vacancy is present at the (iv) site (indicated by the orange bar), the CO adsorbed at the edge site of the top layer (bridge site between 7a and 8a) will relax to the hollow site formed by 5a, 7a, and 8a Ru atoms, and CO adsorbed on the middle layer site (Ru-5a) will relax to a bridge site between 1a and 5a (Table S6).
+For adsorption on the interface (ii) site, the presence of an O-vacancy on the (ii) site causes the adsorbed CO to relax from the initial bridge site (Ru-2a, Ru-6a) to a bridge site formed by the Ru-2a and Ru-3a atoms.
+Furthermore, in this case CO adsorption also causes a spontaneous migration of the O-vacancy from the (ii) site to the (1i) site, where it is stabilized by interaction with the Ru nanorod.
 Therefore, the related energies are indicated as hatched bars in Figure 14a.
-A detailed discussion of the data and trends, along the lines of the discussion in the previous sections, is given in Section S3 in the Supporting Information.
-The main results can be summarized as follows.